 Mike Arnold has been a hunter all his life.
 The Hunter’s Horn blew very early for him.
 Taking his first whitetail at the age of five was a transformative experience.
 From that time forward, Mike has spent months each year pursuing game animals – from quail and rabbits behind his parents’ house, to kudu and leopard in Africa.
-Mike continues to be a hunter and firearms enthusiast, and now he is combining his love of writing to record his adventures.
-He has written articles for various Outdoor magazines – including Sports Afield, Strung, Safari, Game Trails, International Sportsman, American Outdoor News, and Hunter’s Horn.
+Mike continues to be a hunter and firearms enthusiast, and now combines his love of writing to record his adventures.
+He has written feature articles for various Outdoor magazines – including Sports Afield, Strung, Safari, Game Trails, Hunter’s Horn, and American Outdoor News.

 Mike’s writings also incorporate his 45 years as a research scientist with his passion for shooting and hunting.
 He often covers the role hunters and their organizations play in ecosystem restoration, conservation and outreach into local human populations.